How to Build a Chatbot: Guide to Code-Free Chatbot Design

-If you already have a knowledge base or customer portal in place, most of the work of building an answer bot is already done.
-As we mentioned before, the answer bot is an easier way to navigate through a lot of information – it’s like asking the librarian where to find a book, versus wandering through the aisles of a library hoping to find what you’re looking for.
-Answer bots can be created in three simple steps –
+If you already have a knowledge base or customer portal in place, most of the work of building a Q&A bot is already done.
+As we mentioned before, it is an easier way to navigate through a lot of information – it’s like asking the librarian where to find a book, versus wandering through the aisles of a library hoping to find what you’re looking for.
+Q&A bots can be created in three simple steps –

 Step 1: Identify the most commonly asked questions on your website or app.
 You can either analyze the questions you have historically received from customers, or if you are setting up a new website, identify those questions you are most likely going to be asked.
 For instance, retailers mostly get asked questions about tracking orders, returns, refunds, etc. On the other hand, tourist attractions, offices, health clinics or schools might receive questions about timings and holidays.

 Step 2: Now that you know the questions most likely to be asked, design quick answers for FAQs, solution articles for potential issues, and bot conversation flows that help them find the answer themselves.
 Conversation flow is an engagement roadmap that helps you predefine probable questions and responses when a user engages in your chat.
-The AI-powered answer bots kick in with their learning capabilities and detect these predefined signals in conversations to come up with contextual responses.
-Below is a screenshot of a basic chatbot conversation flow on Freshchat’s Freddy Answer Bot.
+For instance, the AI-powered Freddy Answers bot kicks in with its learning capabilities and detect these predefined signals in conversations to come up with contextual responses.
+Below is a screenshot of a basic chatbot conversation flow on Freddy Answers bot.

-The answer bot in the screenshot shows how you can even customize a conversation to get the details of your website visitor before launching a relevant response.
+The Freddy Answers bot in the screenshot shows how you can even customize a conversation to get the details of your website visitor before launching a relevant response.
 Similar conversation flows can be designed for multiple scenarios – refund requests, payment issues, and support queries.